-- To comply with an order of the juvenile court. - To comply with the laws of arrest. - By a law enforcement officer if there is probable cause to believe the student has engaged in delinquent conduct or conduct in need of supervision. - By a probation officer if there is probable cause to believe the student has violated a condition of probation imposed by the juvenile court. - By an authorized representative of Child Protective Services, Texas Department of Family and Protective Services, a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in the Family Code relating to the student's physical health or safety. - To comply with a properly issued directive to take a student into custody.
+- To comply with an order of the juvenile court. - To comply with the laws of arrest. - By a law enforcement officer if there is probable cause to believe the student has engaged in delinquent conduct or conduct in need of supervision. - By a law enforcement officer to obtain fingerprints or photographs for comparison in an investigation. - By a law enforcement officer to obtain fingerprints or photographs to establish a student's identity, where the child may have engaged in conduct indicating a need for supervision, such as running away. - By a probation officer if there is probable cause to believe the student has violated a condition of probation imposed by the juvenile court. - By an authorized representative of Child Protective Services, Texas Department of Family and Protective Services, a law enforcement officer, or a juvenile probation officer, without a court order, under the conditions set out in the Family Code relating to the student's physical health or safety. - To comply with a properly issued directive from a Juvenile Court to take a student into custody.